SocietyForArtisticResearch/rc-pandoc-help/tools.md

 ### text tool > options

 If a text is longer than its frame on the weave, a scrollbar is generated automatically.
-You can control the visibility of the scrollbar in "options."
-The default setting is "automatic."
+You can control the visibility of the scrollbar in __options__.
+The default setting is *automatic*.

 ### text tool > history
 [> see history](#history)